raul23/equifax-data-breach/README.rst

   Therefore, these four alleged PLA members should know very well how to hide their tracks and use only IP addresses from outside China.

-  The four suspected PLA hackers and their supposedly co-conspirators are so `elite`_ in that they:
+  The four suspected PLA hackers and their alleged co-conspirators were able to navigate throughout Equifax's networks as mere ghosts.
+To acheive their cloak of anonymity, they supposedly:

     - routed traffic through approximately 34 servers located in nearly 20 countries to obfuscate their true location,